NiaHenry20/NiaHenry.github.io/README.md

 <hr>
 <h1> How it was built </h1>
-The program was built using a combination of HTML, CSS, JavaScript, Node.js, MongoDB, Railway app and GitHub Pages.
-HTML provided the basic structure of the website, CSS was used to style the page and make it visually appealing, JavaScript was used to add interactivity and dynamic behavior to the website.
-Node.js was used to build the backend logic of the website and connect it to the front-end using Railway app.
-Railway app was utilized to manage my own APIs, it made it simple to connect to data sources, create endpoints, and access the data from anywhere in the world.
-MongoDB was used to store the information sent by the user in a secure place where it can be accessed at any time.
-Finally, I used GitHub Pages to host the website.
-The full list of everything used is below:
+The website was developed using a blend of technologies, including HTML, CSS, JavaScript, Node.js, MongoDB, Railway App, and GitHub Pages.
+HTML structured the site, CSS enhanced its visual appeal, and JavaScript added interactivity and dynamic features.
+Node.js powered the backend, connecting to the front-end via Railway App, which streamlined API management, data source integration, and endpoint creation for global accessibility.
+MongoDB securely stored user data, ensuring easy retrieval when needed.
+Finally, GitHub Pages hosted the website.
+Below is a complete list of the tools and technologies used:
 <ul>
 <li>Javascript</li>
 <li>Nodejs</li>